 By that time, there were 700 total Maniots who settled in Ajaccio, making up 20 percent of the town’s population.
 The Genoese appointed 200 Greeks to be guards of the town and the colonists were offered the use of the church of La Madonna del Carmine, which is still known as the “Chapelle des Grecs.”

 However, the violence between Corsicans and Maniots continued and due to financial problems of the Genoese Republic, the payments to the Maniot guards of Ajaccio stopped in 1744 and the colonists began having serious financial problems as well.
-A number of them emigrated to Sardinia, Menorca and even Florida (to the town of “New Smyrna”).
+A number of them emigrated to Sardinia, Menorca and, incredibly, even to Florida (to the town of “New Smyrna”).

 In 1768 the French gained control of Corsica and governor Comte de Marbeuf, who was a philhellene, arranged for the construction of the village of Cargèse with the French crown paying for about 120 terraced houses.
 In 1775, under the leadership of George-Marie Stephanopoli, most of the Greek colonists moved from Ajaccio to the new village and by 1784 there were 386 Greek citizens of Cargèse.

-Now only few remnants of Greek community on the island
+Now only a few remnants of the Greek community on the island

 Between 1789 and 1791 Cargèse was subject to attacks from neighboring villages as a result of the general civil disorder brought by the French Revolution.
 In 1794, Corsica fell into the hands of Britain for a short period of time.